Pumpkins and apples. Scarecrows and hayrides. Corn mazes and haunted houses. It can only mean one thing — fall fun is awaiting Long Island families.

 Check out an animal farm (including Patches, the resident giraffe), sing-a-long hayrides, bouncers and slides, playground, play-in-the-hay, pumpkin picking and entrance into the bird aviary.
 Scheduled entertainment includes a dog show, magic show, exotic bird show, variety show, the "Rodeo Ricky in the Lifestyle of the Rich & Shameless" show and the "Nick's Kids Show."
 Check website for fall festival pricing.
 More info: 250 Old Country Rd., Melville, 10 a.m. to 4 p.m. weekends and Columbus Day, Sept.
 21 through Oct.
 27, 631-351-9373, whitepostfarms.com.

 Pumpkins, corn maze, more at F&W Schmitt Family Farm

 Picking pumpkins isn't the only thing you can do at F&W Schmitt's Family Farms (26 Pinelawn Rd.) in Melville.
-There's a daytime, seven-acre corn maze, with this year's theme "Bewitched," free hayrides, straw pyramid, fire truck and treehouse slide, pumpkin patch playground, petting zoo, pony rides and a haunted mansion.
+There's a daytime, seven-acre corn maze, with this year's theme "Mad Scientist," free hayrides, straw pyramid, fire truck and treehouse slide, pumpkin patch playground, petting zoo, pony rides and a haunted mansion.
 Open daily starting Sept.
-24, from 10 a.m. to 5 p.m.; free entry; $8 corn maze, $6 haunted mansion (weekends only); schmittfarms.com.
+28 through Oct.
+27, from 10 a.m. to 5 p.m.; free to enter the festival; fee for playground, corn maze and daytime haunted mansion; schmittfarms.com.